hartmann-lab/Sumner2025_MetaomicsPipeline/README.md

 # Metaomics Processing Pipeline (i.e., mlm2 beta)

 **mlm2** is a multiomics processing pipeline designed for meta-omic data analysis.
 Built using Snakemake, it orchestrates various tools to efficiently process and analyze large-scale multiomics datasets, with a focus on metagenomics and metatranscriptomics.
+Virome analysis scripts are available in `bas_virome/` and were written by @sahutt.

 ## Features